3top1a/alkoholiq/README.md

 The only valid file extension is .🍺 (U+1F37A).

 Not all features of this section's example are implemented.
-Syntax may also change, I maybe might possibly try to think about doing math properly.
+Syntax may also change, I might possibly maybe try to think about doing math properly someday for three seconds.

 ```js
 // Comment